 2. What is the Product USP?

-- How would you convince a customer to buy yours rather than the nearest competitor?
+- How would you convince a customer or a retailer to buy yours rather than the nearest competitor?

 Most brands use words like: Value, Quality, Service, Design, Function.
 Consider these and know the difference between yours and the competitor.
 Something needs to be unique.

 An example of this might be organic cotton clothing, consider whether there is a large enough market willing to pay the premium and how you will convince the consumer of the need for organic.
 Tipping the balance in favour of a consumer trend or ethical driver is not straight forward.